 4 SWDIO Input Serial wire input/output.
 Uses internal pull up resistor.
 Do not connect if not needed.
 5 P0.21 /RESET Input Reset pin.
-A low signal resets the module Uses internal pull up resistor.
+A low signal resets the module.
+Uses internal pull up resistor.
 6 P0.05/AIN3 ВООТ Input Boot pin with internal pull up resistor during start-up.
 A low signal during and short after reset starts the module in OTA bootloader mode.
 Do not connect if not needed.
 7 VDD Supply Supply voltage 8 P0.10/NFC2 OP_MODE Input Operation mode pin with internal pull down resistor during start-up.
 Low level or open: Normal Mode.
 High level: Peripheral only Mode.
 Do not connect if not needed.
-9 P0.09/NFC1 BUSY Output Indicates if module is busy with data transmission.
-See section 10.3.2 to check how to use this pin in Peripheral only Mode.
-In Command mode this pin must not be respected.
-Do not connect, if not needed.
+9 P0.09/NFC1 RESERVED I/O Do not connect.
 10 P0.00/XL1 LED_1 Output Indicates the module state (active high).
 Do not connect if not needed.
 11 P0.01/XL2 LED_2 Output Indicates the module state (active high).
 Do not connect if not needed.
 12 P0.02/AIN0 UTXD Output UART (Transmission), if UART is enabled .
 13 P0.03/AIN1 URXD Input UART (Reception) with internal pull up resistor , if UART is enabled .
 14 P0.04/AIN2 /RTS Output /RTS signal if UART and flow control is enabled.
 Input floating otherwise.
 Do not connect if not needed.
 15 P0.28/AIN4 /CTS Input /CTS signal if UART and flow control is enabled.
 Input floating otherwise.
 Do not connect if not needed.
 16 P0.29/AIN5 WAKE_UP Input Wake-up will allow leaving the system-off mode or re-enabling the UART.
 Uses internal pull up resistor .
 Do not connect if not needed.
 17 GND Supply Ground